An overview of block Gram-Schmidt methods and their stability properties: Skeleton stability in terms of muscle stability: details

-Rigorous stability analysis for the low-sync algorithms from \cite{SwirydowiczLangouAnanthan2020}, especially their block versions, remains open.
+Rigorous stability analysis for the low-sync algorithms from \cite{SwirydowiczLangouAnanthan2021}, especially their block versions, remains open.
 We can, however, formulate some conjectures.

-Figures~\ref{fig:bcgs_iro_ls_kappa_plot} and \ref{fig:bcgs_iro_ls_monomial_kappa_plot} indicate that \BCGSIROLS remains relatively stable, especially its relative Cholesky residual.
-The loss of orthogonality begins to deviate gradually from $\bigO{\eps}$ in Figure~\ref{fig:bcgs_iro_kappa_plot} and somewhat more drastically for the more challenging \monomial matrices in Figure~\ref{fig:bcgs_iro_ls_monomial_kappa_plot}.
-It is not possible to correct this by just reorthogonalizing the first block vector (cf.\ discussion for \BCGSIRO in Section~\ref{sec:monomial}), and we suspect the deviation from $\bigO{\eps}$ is due to the normalization lagging.
+In Figure~\ref{fig:bcgs_iro_ls_kappa_plot}, we see that indicate that \BCGSIROLS remains relatively stable, especially its relative Cholesky residual.
+The loss of orthogonality for \BCGSIROLS begins to deviate gradually from $\bigO{\eps}$ in Figure~\ref{fig:bcgs_iro_ls_kappa_plot}.
+However, looking at the more challenging \laeuchli matrix problems in Figure~\ref{fig:bcgs_iro_ls_laeuchli_kappa_plot}, we see that the loss of orthogonality can be much more significant, exceeding $\bigO{\eps}\kappa(\bXX)$.
+Based on these results, we conjecture that \BCGSIROLS satisfies the bound $\bigO{\eps}\kappa^2(\bXX)$ as long as $\bigO{\eps}\kappa^2(\bXX) < 1$ (due to the use of \chol within the algorithm).
+This conjecture is stated in Table \ref{tab:skel_upper_bounds}; a formal proof remains future work.
+The norm lagging and delayed reorthogonalization seems to have a much more significant effect in \BCGSIROLS versus \CGSIROLS.

 What appears to be the earliest study on the stability of a block Gram-Schmidt method was conducted by Jalby and Philippe in 1991 \cite{JalbyPhilippe1991}.
 They focus on $\BMGS \circ \MGS$ and $\BMGS \circ \MGSRO$, and note how the underlying \CGS-like nature of \BMGS makes it prone to instability.
 To see this, observe that lines~4-8 of Algorithm~\ref{alg:BMGS} can be written more succinctly (in exact arithmetic) as